reuters-graphics/bluprint/README.md

 ## Why this?

-Reusing good code is the easiest way to speed up your dev time and share good practices across a team.
+Reusing good code is the easiest way to speed up your dev time and share solid conventions with your team.

+If you've used [Yeoman](https://yeoman.io/) or similar tools to build shareable templates, bluprint has a few distinct benefits:

+- It's far simpler for _anyone_ on your team to create a template regardless of what language they're comfortable working in.
+- Your bluprint actually _looks like_ the boilerplate you'll start from, so it's easy to tell what your bluprint will do at a glance.
-You may have used [Yeoman](https://yeoman.io/) or similar tools to build shareable templates.
-We have, too, but bluprint has two distinct benefits on our team: First, it's far simpler for anyone to create a template regardless of what languages they're comfortable working in.
-Second, bluprint's CLI pulls your template directly from GitHub, which means distributing your code is as easy as `git push`.
+- bluprint's CLI pulls your template directly from GitHub, which means distributing your code is as easy as `git push`.

-bluprint is a fast, user-friendly and highly composable tool to build out a library of reusable code for your team.
+bluprint is designed to be a fast, accessible and highly composable tool to build out a library of reusable code.

 ### What's it do?

-A bluprint is a GitHub repository you want to use as a template to scaffold out your local directory.
-Just adding a `.bluprintrc` JSON file to the root of your repo makes it a bluprint.
+A bluprint is any GitHub repository you want to use as a template to scaffold out a new project.
+Just adding a `.bluprintrc` JSON file to the root of a repo makes it a bluprint.

-The bluprint CLI lets you register bluprints you use regularly.
+Register bluprints you use regularly with the CLI.

-When you start a new project from a bluprint, the CLI will download the latest tarball of your files from GituHub (public or private repos supported) and scaffold out your local directory.
-Then it will apply any custom actions defined in your `.bluprintrc`.
+When you start a new project, the CLI will download the latest tarball of your files from GituHub (public or private repos supported) and scaffold out your local directory.
+Then it will apply any custom actions defined in your `.bluprintrc` to transform your files.

 bluprint actions can do complex things like move or rename files and folders, execute shell commands, ask users for input and render files through a templating engine to customize them for each project.

-Best of all, bluprint makes creating templates for whatever project using whatever languages or frameworks you prefer easy for anyone.
-It's the fastest way to build a library of reusable code and helps enforce good development patterns on your team by starting each project from solid boilerplate.
-Because the bluprint CLI always pulls your latest code directly from GitHub, it's easy to keep improving your bluprints, too, and helps everyone who uses your code stay up-to-date with the latest and greatest.

 ## Quickstart